-The idea of the Coaching Kata is to help embed a very specific and desired way of thinking and acting that a Learner habitualizes through frequent, intentional and course corrected practice.
-The desired ways of thinking and acting are built on the scientific method, where a learner experiments to learn how to recognize and overcome obstacles on their way to achieving goals beyond their threshold of knowledge.
-This scientific approach builds an innovative approach to achieving goals as opposed to an implementation approach.
-Think of doing quick-cycle PDCA: laying out an experiment, then comparing our prediction with what actually happened and then learning from that moment before continuing on with a next PDCA cycle.
+The idea of the Coaching Kata is to help embed a specific and desired way of thinking and acting that a learner habitualizes through frequent, intentional, and course-corrected practice.
+The desired ways of thinking and acting are built on the scientific method, helping the learner learn how to recognize and overcome obstacles, through experiments, on their way to achieving goals beyond their threshold of knowledge.
+This scientific approach builds an innovative approach to achieving goals instead of an implementation approach.
+For example, think of doing a quick-cycle plan-do-check-act (PDCA) process: laying out an experiment, then comparing our prediction with what happened, and then learning from that moment before continuing with the next PDCA cycle.

-So the role of the Coaching Kata is to teach this scientific approach through structured – short but frequent – coaching sessions.
+So the role of the Coaching Kata is to teach this scientific approach through structured, short, but frequent coaching sessions.
 The Coaching Kata teaches the thought pattern (mental model) where a learner experiments to learn how to recognize and overcome obstacles on their way to achieving goals beyond their threshold of knowledge.
-The Coaching Kata is structured sessions between a Coach and a Learner that follows a very defined pattern, repeated frequently (as close to daily as possible) and gives the Coach an opportunity to give course correction feedback to their Learner.
+The Coaching Kata involves structured sessions between a coach and a learner that follows a very defined pattern, frequently repeated (as close to daily as possible), and allows the coach an opportunity to give course correction feedback to their learner.

 The Coaching Kata teaches the thought pattern (mental model) where a learner experiments to learn how to recognize and overcome obstacles on their way to achieving goals beyond their threshold of knowledge.

-We practice both the Coaching Kata and Improvement Kata during our two or three-day courses, to expose people to these routines to build their awareness and through Master Coach practice we prepare them for their own intentional or deliberate practice in their organizations.
+We practice both the Coaching Kata and Improvement Kata during our two- or three-day courses to expose people to these routines to build their awareness.
+Then, through Master Coach practice, we prepare them for their own intentional, deliberate practice in their organizations.

 Oh yes.
-The common flaw in that rush to coach is that many managers will just jump in, believing they can teach this routine without themselves first making Kata a habit or learning the methodology behind it.
-When a manager takes the time to learn and habitualize Kata, they create what I would refer to as a mental construct, about what the improvement Kata actually looks and feels like so construct they can internalize it themselves.
+The common flaw in that rush to coach is that many managers will just jump in, believing they can teach this routine without first making Kata a habit or learning the methodology behind it themselves.
+When a manager takes the time to learn and habitualize Kata, they create what I would refer to as a mental construct about what the Improvement Kata looks and feels like, so they can internalize it themselves.
 Then when they do the one-two-three of coaching, they will have a mental construct to compare their learners’ behaviors against.

-Kata isn’t exactly something you can just dive headfirst into.
+Kata isn’t exactly something you can just dive into headfirst.
 Why do so many managers think they can do Kata without learning and practicing first?

-One, it’s probably how they have been managed, and when we first enter the workplace.
-Every manager tends to manage a little bit differently and what we might do is pick and choose the behaviors we like and hopefully incorporate those into our own behavior.
-So as we become managers we’re doing it – at least the way we thought an effective manager does it.
+One, it’s probably how they have been managed since they first entered the workplace.
+Every manager tends to work a little bit differently, and what we might do is pick and choose the behaviors we like and hopefully incorporate those into our behavior.
+So as we become managers, we’re doing it the way we think an effective manager does it.
 And that’s a disaster waiting to happen.

-For example, last week I was with an organization going through this exact scenario; they have three thousand managers, and they’re of all sorts, all levels.
-That means they currently have three thousand different coaching routines going on.
+For example, last week, I was with an organization going through this exact scenario; they have three thousand managers, and they’re of all sorts, all levels.
+So, that means they currently have three thousand different coaching routines going on.

-What they desire is to have one routine, what they have made is a very concerted effort to create what we would call a Meta Habit.
-A Meta Habit is a routine that can be used against any content.
-Any kind of process, any level in the organization, it’s one routine to fit all.
-Unless the organization launches one consistent, concerted effort to build its own Kata or its own structured routine, they are going to have three thousand ways of coaching people, and it’s hard to develop anyone that way.
-The idea of the Coaching Kata at its core is the idea of having one routinized approach to developing capabilities; to think scientifically; to act scientifically.
+They desire to have one routine, and they have made a very concerted effort to create what we would call a Meta Habit.
+A Meta Habit is a routine that can be used against any content: any process, at any level in the organization, it’s one routine to fit all.
+Unless the organization launches one consistent, concerted effort to build its own Kata or structured practice, they will have three thousand ways of coaching people, and it’s hard to develop anyone that way.
+So the idea of the Coaching Kata at its core is having one routinized approach to develop people’s capabilities to think and act scientifically.

 So what’s the remedy?
-What’s the best way for a manager to properly learn Kata so he or she can use it on others?
+What’s the best way for managers to properly learn Kata so they can coach others?

 And I also like to remind Kata coaches-in-training that the frequency of practice sessions is more important than the duration.
-When we begin to work with organizations embedding coaching Kata, we’re talking coaching sessions that take just fifteen minutes, but they’re done every day; or at least as close to every day as possible.
-Neural science tells us that very frequent, short bursts of learning, are better than one long learning session.
+When we begin to work with organizations embedding the Coaching Kata, we suggest coaching sessions that take just fifteen minutes but are done every day, or at least as close to every day as possible.
+Neural science tells us that very frequent, short bursts of learning are better than one long learning session.